Community Sector Reform

 - the introduction of a single relationship manager for community organisations funded by the Community Services Directorate, to reduce the number of people funded organisations have to deal with.

-The Strategy has been developed by the Joint Community Government Reference Group (JCGRG), a consultative forum that enables an open and transparent relationship between the ACT Government and community sector.
-A working group of the JCGRG will oversee the development and implementation of the first action plan, to give effect to the vision of the Strategy.
+The Strategy has been developed by the Joint Community Government Reference Group (JCGRG), is developing the first action plan, to give effect to the vision of the Strategy.

-The Strategy identifies priority areas to be addressed as well as desired outcomes to be achieved.
-The priority areas are:
+The Strategy identifies the following four priority areas to be addressed (as well as desired outcomes to be achieved):